 There are certainly some variations in what is considered correct grammar, and I try not to be pedantic.
 Especially in dialog, nonstandard grammar and spelling may be both desirable and effective.
 Occasionally I also see sentences that, while technically flawless, are awkward or stilted.
 I will sometimes suggest optional changes that you may want to consider.

 My Rates.
-For the time being, I’m offering a rock-bottom introductory rate of 5/8 cent per word for fiction.
-This works out to $500 for an 80,000-word novel.
+For the time being, I’m offering an introductory rate of 3/4 cent per word for fiction.
+This works out to $600 for an 80,000-word novel.
 For short fiction, a $100 minimum will apply.
 Clients pay half of the fee up front, via PayPal.
 Final payment of the remainder of the fee must be received before I deliver the edited manuscript.

 Not sure you’re ready to send me money?
 Contact me (via midiguru23 at gmail dot com) and send me an initial novel segment of 3,000 to 4,000 words.
 I’ll go through it for free, so you can evaluate my editing.
 (There’s no easy way to do this with short stories; sorry.)

 My Qualifications.
 My primary qualifications in fiction are as a writer rather than as an editor.
-In the late 1980s my agent sold novels I had written to both Del Rey and Ace.
+In the late 1980s my agent sold novels I had written to Del Rey and Ace.
+(Both of those books are long out of print.)
 I’ve also had a few stories published over the years in Fantasy & Science Fiction, Asimov’s, and other magazines.
 I’m currently active in self-published fantasy; the first three novels in my epic, beginning with The Leafstone Shield, are currently available in e-book form on Amazon.

 If you have a story to tell, I can help you tell it well.